-This GMAT sample question is a verbal sentence correction question testing your understanding of Word Usage, Intent, and Meaning.
+This GMAT verbal question is a sentence correction question testing your understanding of Word Usage, Intent, and Meaning.
 It is a medium difficulty GMAT SC practice question.

 Question 8: It is ironic that while the word “perfect” is considered to be the highest compliment possible, calling someone a “perfectionist” is perceived by many as anything but.